 Nutrition for Growth

-The first Nutrition for Growth Summit, hosted by the UK Government in London in 2013, and linked to the London Olympic Games, secured commitments of over US$4 billion to tackle undernutrition, and US$19 billion in complementary nutrition-sensitive investments between 2013 and 2020.
+In 2013, the UK Government hosted the first Nutrition for Growth Summit in London, linked to the London Olympic Games.
+It secured commitments of over US$4 billion to tackle undernutrition, and US$19 billion in complementary nutrition-sensitive investments between 2013 and 2020.
 In 2017, stakeholders gathered in Milan for the Global Nutrition Summit to track against pledges made in London, take stock of progress made, and further build the coalition of global nutrition champions.
-This Summit generated an additional $3.4 billion in nutrition pledges, At the 2021 Nutrition for Growth Tokyo Summit in Tokyo, Japan, at least 331 commitments from 156 stakeholders including 66 countries and 20 private sectors were submitted and financial contributions amounting to over 27 billion U.S. dollars were announced.
+This Summit generated an additional US$3.4 billion in nutrition pledges.

 Sustainable Development Goals